-No. North Carolina General Statutes forbid a person to carry a weapon into an assembly where an admission fee has been charged, or a place where alcoholic beverages are sold and consumed.
-Also, a concealed handgun permit does not allow for such.
-A more detailed discussion of what areas prohibit the possession of a firearm is contained in Section III.
+As a general rule, no. North Carolina General Statutes generally forbid a person to carry a weapon into an assembly where an admission fee has been charged, or a place where alcoholic beverages are sold and consumed.
+There is a limited exception for those in possession of a lawfully issued concealed handgun permit.
+However, even these permitees may not carry onto such a premises if a notice has been posted prohibiting such carry and they may not consume any alcohol.
+A more detailed discussion of these areas is contained in section III.
 E. of this publication.